athena-team/athena-signal/README.md

 ## Acknowledgement

-Athena-signal is built with the help of some open-source repos such as WebRTC, speex, etc. We thank to them.
+Athena-signal is built with the help of some open-source repos such as WebRTC, speex, etc.